Incrementis/IE-AutoSpriter-/README.md

 This is a work in progress and an alpha release.
 This means that most things are not implemented and the add-on is subject to heavy changes.
 Use this add-on with caution!!

+Please use the latest version instead of the latest commit.

 This is also a learning project focused on my personal use.
 Suggestions are welcome!

 ## Alpha Version: